CharlesAMoss/epic_AddressBook/README.md

 $ composer install
 ```

-_You then only need to start up a local PHP server from with in the "web" directory within the projects folder and point your browser to whatever local host server you have created._
+_You then only need to start up a local PHP server from within the "web" directory within the project's folder and point your browser to whatever local host server you have created._

 ## Technologies Used

-_This project Makes use of PHP, the micro-framework [Silex](http://silex.sensiolabs.org/), and uses [Twig](http://twig.sensiolabs.org/) templates._
+_This project makes use of PHP, the micro-framework [Silex](http://silex.sensiolabs.org/), and uses [Twig](http://twig.sensiolabs.org/) templates._

 ## To Do